jetstream-cloud/js2docs/docs/faq/alloc.md

 ####My PI got a Jetstream2 supplement added to our existing allocation but we cannot access Exosphere or Horizon

 > When you get a supplement for a resource that you have not previously had, users on your allocation are not automatically enabled for it.
 To enable users for a new resource like Jetstream2, your PI, Co-PI, or resource managers may need to go to your [User Management page](https://allocations.access-ci.org/user_management){target=_blank} and select the appropriate allocation to manage.

+####I have an Explore ACCESS allocation but need to move to a larger Discover or Accelerate allocation size.
+How do I do that and keep my allocation number (and VMs/volumes in my current allocation)?

+ >When you are ready to move up to the next ACCESS Opportunity, please keep a few things in mind.

+ 1. First make sure you use up all your ACCESS Credits.
+Please submit an Exchange Request if you have any remaining ACCESS Credits.
+ 2. Next, you will want to focus on using any SUs you have left on the resources.
+ 3. When you get close to using up all your SUs, please submit a ticket to the [ACCESS Allocations Team](https://access-ci.atlassian.net/servicedesk/customer/portal/2) when you have about 90% of the resources used.
+The Allocations Team will then help you move up to the next ACCESS Opportunity while keeping the same allocation number.